shyamagu/choi/README.md

 # choi

 The purpose of this application is that to evaluate your infrastracture such like cloud-VMs, containers and k8s.
-It's easy to create cloud infrastraucre but it's still necesarry to prepare application or middleware to check operations, network, monitoring on the infrastracture from the view of application layer.
+It's easy to create cloud infrastraucre but it's still necesarry to prepare application/middleware to check operations, network, monitoring tools on the infrastracture from the view of application layer.

-choi (check of infrastracture) is a super simple web-application using vuejs and node-express and this app can easily relay http(s) request, call external apis and ouput log like below.
+"choi" (check of infrastracture) is a super simple web-application using vuejs and node-express and this app can easily relay http(s) request, call external apis and ouput custom log like below.
+In short, "choi" can emulates a real application system which you or your team will developed.

 ![choi overview](./choi_overview.png)